airbr/morganwebdev.org/content/posts/github-mentoring.md

 * Remove upfront references to your bootcamp, school or tutorial

     * You can see from my GitHub history that I had originally littered it with references to my bootcamp (Web Development Immersive Cohort 7 in Atlanta) but that I gradually removed almost all of these references.
-They arent of any interest to an prospective hiring manager or developer: they only clutter and potentially give a perception of being inexperienced.
+They aren't of any interest to an prospective hiring manager or developer: they only clutter and potentially give a perception of being inexperienced.

-* Add personal descriptions for your Repos showing what they mean to you and what their context is rather than just boilerplate.
+* Add personal descriptions for your repos showing what they mean to you and what their context is rather than just boilerplate.
 Consider adding a short description as if you had to "sell" the project to someone.

     * "Flatiron MERN Stack Project #4" becomes "Company Visualization manager built with the MERN Stack; deployed with Firebase"